Worms Forts: Under Siege

 Many elements within the game's files and official website hint that the Siege Onager was initially intended to be part of the Grenade Family of weapons.

 According to some internal strings and concept art, the weapon used to be named "Fire Grenade Launcher".[6]
 It initially occupied the spot of the Chili Con Carnage as the Tier 3 Grenade weapon, while the Tier 3 Bazooka weapon was held by the previously mentioned Small Catapult.
-This was until the Small Catapult evolved into the Chili Con Carnage, and the Fire Grenade Launcher was repurposed into the Siege Onager as the Tier 3 Bazooka weapon.
+This was before the Small Catapult evolved into the Chili Con Carnage, then the Fire Grenade Launcher was tweaked into the Siege Onager to swap as the Tier 3 Bazooka weapon.
 This initial role would also contextualize why the projectiles look identical to the Grenade without its grip.

 Banana Bomb Launcher